-Activities for Hudson River Park Segment 3 funded through this Action Plan were completed in 2020.
+The activities for Hudson River Park Segment 3 funded through this Action Plan began in 2006 and were completed in 2012.

-LMDC has allocated \$71,500,000 of funding for this activity in this Action Plan,\$2,600,000 in Partial Action Plan 4, and \$2,700,000 in the Final Action Plan.
-An additional \$12,000,000 was allocated for Hudson River Park improvements in Partial Action Plan S-2.
+LMDC had allocated \$70,000,000 of funding for this activity in this Partial Action Plan 10 and \$2.6 million in Partial Action Plan 4.
+All of these funds have been spent.
+An additional \$10 million was allocated for additional Hudson River Park in Partial Action Plan S-2.

-The project budget for Hudson River Park Segment 3 was initially estimated to be \$82,000,000 but increased to over \$120,000,000.
-LMDC has allocated \$71,500,000 of funding for this activity through Partial Action Plan 10.
-All of these funds have been spent and once paid will result in this activity being closed.
+The project budget for Hudson River Park Segment 3 was initially estimated at \$82,000,000.
+LMDC had allocated \$70,000,000 of funding for this activity through Partial Action Plan 10.
+All of these funds have been spent resulting in this activity being closed.